anshusingh43/Time-Series-Analysis-using-Twitter/README.md

 **As we observe, BIC for apArch with armaOrder(0,1) is least and I would choose this specification for predicting the future values over all the other specifications.**

+Any suggestions or comments are welcome at anshusingh7091994@gmail.com.